jorisvandenbossche/DS-python-data-analysis/setup.md

 ### Option 2: Using Anaconda Navigator

-In the Anaconda Navigator *Home* tab, first switch to the course environment, called `DS-python-data-analysis` in the selection bar.
+In the Anaconda Navigator *Home* tab, first switch to the course environment, called `DS-python` in the selection bar.
 Next, select the Launch button under the Jupyter Lab icon:

 ![Navigator terminal](./img/navigator_notebook.png)